-- Take your dasatinib tablets, as prescribed once a day at the same time every day.
-You may take your pills with or without food with a large glass of water or juice.
+- Take your ruxolitinib tablets as prescribed twice daily at the same time every day.
+You may take your pills before or during your meal with a large glass of water or juice.
 If you have difficulty tolerating it, for example, if it causes a stomach ache, take it while you eat. - Tablets must be taken whole.
-Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if less than 12 hours have passed since the missed dose.
+Do not chew, split or crush the tablets. - If you forget a dose, skip this dose and take next dose on schedule.
 Do not double your next dose.
 Try, however, to take your pills at the same time every day and in the same way (either with or without food).